 Extended Day and Enrichment Offerings

 Many, if not the majority, of our students remain at SRES beyond the end of the school day or arrive before the traditional start times.
 Extended day provides students a safe, comfortable, and familiar environment and opportunities for individual growth that are congruent with the school’s mission of instilling knowledge and values for a lifetime.
-Enrichment opportunities, such as private piano and karate lessons, are also available.
+Enrichment opportunities, such as private piano and karate lessons, are also available by clicking here.

 The program includes clubs and service opportunities that add to the overall educational experience.
 Programs are divided into two sections, one for Early Childhood and another for Lower and Middle Divisions.